 The best way to avoid magnifying the expected stress of moving is to rent a U-Haul truck.
-A truck rental, when compared to hiring a professional cross-country mover, gives you more freedom to move on your schedule and is often more cost-effective.
+A truck rental, when compared to hiring professional cross-country movers, gives you more freedom to move on your schedule and is often more cost-effective.
 However, if you are renting a truck for the first time, you may not know what to expect during this process.
 These frequently asked questions will provide the answers for making this process as easy as possible for you.

 How Old Do You Have to Be to Rent a U-Haul?